Interview Videos: Building Trust and Credibility in the Digital Age

 3. Contextual Issues: Address local or timely topics, grounding your video in the here and now.

-Looking Forward: What Interview Videos Mean for the
+Looking Forward: What Interview Videos Mean for the Future

 Interview Videos: From Awkward Office Chairs to Award-Winning Couch Sitters!

-Overview: The Rapid growth of Interview Videos
+Introduction: The Evolution of Interview Videos

 Not too long ago, interview videos were all about stuffy office chairs, harsh fluorescent lighting, and an uncomfortable amount of formality.
 A carefully curated corporate setting was the standard, where interviewees sat stiffly, unsure whether to clasp their hands, cross their legs, or nod aggressively to prove they were paying attention.

 Fast forward to today, and interviews have traded boardroom tables for cozy couches, dimly lit cubicles for bright living rooms, and business suits for… well, at least the top half of a business suit.
-As work-from-home culture took over, interview videos evolved into more relaxed, more personal, and often, unintentionally hilarious.
+As work-from-home culture took over, interview videos became more relaxed, more personal, and often, unintentionally hilarious.

 But let’s be real—we may have ditched the rigid office chairs, but we still have no idea what to do with our hands.

-MastEring the skill of Business Up Top, Chaos Below
+The Art of Business Up Top, Chaos Below

 • The crisp button-down shirt or blazer visible on camera.